Genre: Adult, Horror.

 For all the horror in CICADAS, though, there was hope in this book, too.

 Without spoilers: I love how Belinda feels so deeply for the murdered farmworker, Milagros.
 How this book makes a great point about the idea of “physical” monsters versus “true” monsters, and the ways in which these two concepts are often conflated in American media.

 When Belinda meets the supernatural entity behind the urban legend, she actively fights against this trend.
 Her response is one of fascination and empathy, not fear.

-Although Belinda’s romantic entanglements are not the only focus of this novel, the tension and mutual interest between her and Mictecacíhuatl is riveting.
-Mictecacíhuatl is probably one of the most interesting quote-unquote “monsters” that I’ve come across in a horror story, and this is because beyond the gore, and the jump scares, and her appearance, she’s not actually some faceless entity simply there for shock value.
+Although Belinda’s romantic entanglements are not the only focus of this novel, the tension and mutual interest between her and Mictecacíhuatl are riveting.
+Mictecacíhuatl is probably one of the most interesting quote-unquote “monsters” that I’ve come across in a horror story, and this is because beyond the gore, the jump scares, and her appearance, she’s not actually some faceless entity simply there for shock value.

 Mictecacíhuatl has so much curiosity and wit; a sardonic, almost flippant quality to the way that she views things.
 This is combined with an intuitive understanding of other people’s motivations, along with a deep rage that she has nursed through the centuries towards the colonial injustices that she has observed.

 By the end of the book, I found myself viewing Mictecacíhuatl not as an urban legend, but as yet another woman in a long line of women who had been wronged.
 For me, she read as a reclamation, as a person who was taking back her own narrative.